turingschool/mod-0-project-fe/section2/reflection.md

 3. In this section, we removed some of the supports that you had in Section 1.
 We didn't give the directions for how to run a file in node and made some directions a bit more vague, intentionally.
 How did that feel?
 What was uncomfortable about it?
 How did it support your learning?

-- Personally, I sort of liked it.
-There was a concept I was introduced to at the beginning of section 2 called ZPD (zone of proximal development.)
+- There was a concept I was introduced to at the beginning of section 2 called ZPD (zone of proximal development.)
 I have thought of this several times since beginning Mod 0, and it comes to me often when working with these exercises.
-Some of the articles introduced have served to explain some of the mindsets and ideas that Turing employs and promotes during their curriculum.
-It feels pretty obvious to me that ZPD is something they continually have in mind when developing these excercises.
-It keeps us learning and growing while slightly reaching past our level of comfort.
-I'm very excited about it!
-But it's challening in the sense of sometimes not knowing if you're behind, if you should know something that you don't currently, and it can feel overwhelming.
-But it supported me in finding my own way and troubleshooting the simple issues.
+Although I feel challenged, it also feels like I am still in my zone.
+Not getting pushed too hard, but still reaching on my own.
+It feels good.
+Sometimes I feel a challenge when I am concerned that I'm behind, or feel that I should know something that I don't.
+But I'm working with that discomfort.

 4. What is a conditional statement?
 Give one example of a daily life conditional.
 Give one example of where a conditional is probably used in a web application you use.

+- A condition statement in life: Am I hungry?
+If yes, eat something.
+If no, don't eat.
+I could see a website applying conditionals when there is two versions of that website.
+The nytimes website, for example, provides a conditional to their paid and unpaid users: Are you a paid user?
+If yes, login to read the article.
+If no, pay us or leave.

 5. How do you add multiple conditions to an `if` statement?
 In your own words, explain how to program reads them and determines what to do.

+- Applying multiple conditions to an `if` statment will require several lines of code.
+It essentially works like a flow chart, where boolean data determines which direction the code will flow.
+Taking our real life example from the last question, we could write code that would ask 'Are you hungry?'
+If the response was `yes`, or `true`, our first line of code would direct a script of 'Eat an oreo!' to display.
+If the asnwer was `no`, then the condition of the first script would not apply, and therefore would not run.
+It would then move to our next line of code, written as an `if` statement prepared to signla for the response `no`.
+With that input, we would design a task for this condition, to run the script `Then don't eat!`.

 6. What tools are available to you, as a developer, if you want to check that TWO conditions are met?
 Or, if you want to check that 1 of 2 conditions are met, before running a block of code?

+- To check this information, you can use logical operators.
+Using `&&` you can compare two conditions.
+The `&&` will only return a `true` if _both_ conditions are met.
+On the other hand, `||` will return `true` as long as _one_ of the conditions are met.
+In this way, you can check if two conditions are met or if 1/2 conditions are met before running a block of code.

 7. What questions do you still have about `if` statements and/or functions?
+- I guess I'm continually wondering about how complicated these functions could become.
+Mentally I assume that the order of the `if` statements would start to matter if you had many `if` conditions running at once.
+I suppose I would like to know common mistakes programmers make when ordering more complicated programs.